cunnie/cunnie.github.io/content/post/vcenter_8.0_tls.md

 Certification Authority](https://crt.sh/?id=1199354)", which is self-signed with the strong SHA-384 algorithm.
 This is the variant you should use.

+> Renewal / Replacement of machine SSL certificate failed on vcenter-80.nono.io (Review)

+We experienced this banner when updating our certificate.
+Upon examination, we noticed our vCenter 8.0.2 had the new certificate (based on the expiration date).
+We logged into https://vcenter-80.nono.io:5480 and selected **Actions → Reboot**.
+Then, when we logged back into our vCenter after reboot, our vCenter showed, under **Summary → Issues and Alarms** "Certificate Status".
+We selected **Actions → Reset To Green**.

 > Error occurred while fetching tls: The provided MACHINE_SSL certificate and
 > provided private key are not valid.